enriquearagon5/eAgCloud.github.io/acerca-de.md

 Antonio Cambronero is a computer engineer, originally from Madrid (Spain), and a WordPress specialist with more than 25 years of experience in computer technical support departments, systems analysis, productivity, process optimization, customer service and training, in multinational companies.
 Defender of #minimalism and slow blogging.
 Addicted to #productivity.
 I believe in living life with intention and purpose.

+- Employee of Telefónica de España, for more than 20 years, as a computer engineer, trainer and consultant.
 - Founder of the blog **Blogpocket** (25-1-2001).
 - Author of the book: **"Indispensable Twitter Manual"** (Ed.
 Anaya Multimedia, 2012).
 - Professor of the Postgraduate Course in Digital Communication and Social Media, at **Inesdi Digital Business School**.